iamxiaoma/app-framework/tutorial/setup.md

 ## Git client

-App Framework will create a lightweight and well-organized project folder, which is well-prepared for Git publishing.
+App Framework will create lightweight and well-organized project folders, which are well-prepared for Git publishing.

 Because of the nice richfull interface and multiple ways for collaboration, we recommend GitHub.
 There is a desktop client available for macOS and Windows.

 1. Create an account on [GitHub.com](https://github.com/join)
 2. Download from [GitHub.com](https://desktop.github.com/) the right installer for your operating system